wp-plugins/simple-revisions-delete/readme.txt

 == Frequently Asked Questions ==

 = Who can purge my posts revisions? =
-Only users who can edit a post can purge its revisions.
+Only users who can delete a post can purge its revisions.

-= Does it works with multisite? =
+= Does it work with multisite? =
+Yes.

+= Does it work if javascript is not activated? =
 Yes.